Izardo/pands-project-2021/README.md

 Matplotlib - The Matplotlib library is used for data visualisation and creating graphical plots in Python and NumPy.
 Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.

 <u>Visual Studio Code</u>
 Also known as VSCode, it is an efficient code editor with convenient tools such as debugging, task running and version-contol.
-VSCode aims to facilitate developers with quick, effecient 'code-build-debug cycles'.[1]
+Virtual Studio Code's aim is to facilitate developers with quick and effecient 'code-build-debug cycles'.[1]
+For this project, VSCode was connected to github for faster, simplified commits to the repository.

 References: </br>
 [1] "Visual Studio Code FAQ" Visual Studio, 12 Apr 2021, code.visualstudio.com/docs/supporting/FAQ#:~:text=Visual%20Studio%20Code%20is%20a,such%20as%20Visual%20Studio%20IDE.
 ### 1.0 Introduction to Fisher’s Iris Data Set

+Fisher's Iris data set, also known as the Iris flower data set, is a multivariate collection of data first presented by Ronald Fisher in 1936 in his article *The Use of Multiple Measurements in Taxonomic Problems*.[1]
+Fisher was a British statistician, geneticist and academic who spearheaded the implementation of statistical methods in the modelling of scientific experiments.[2]

+As indicated in the article title, this dataset's problem is taxonomic in nature.

+(insert screenshot preview of Fishers original data set table)

 Attribute Information: